 Journals, and in many cases also individual journal articles, can be found in CatalogPlus, opens an external URL in a new window.

-In addition, the library’s e-journals holdings can be found in the Electronic Journals Library (Elektronische Zeitschriftenbibliothek, EZB).
+In addition, the library’s e-journals holdings can be found in the Electronic Journals Library (Elektronische Zeitschriftenbibliothek, EZB, opens an external URL in a new window).
 This is an international directory of e-journals.
 It only contains journal titles with collection information; it does not contain any journal articles.
 A traffic light system indicates whether access is available.
 The yellow traffic light represents all licensed journals.
 However, you will also find open-access (green) and unlicensed (red) e-journals.
 Information regarding which other libraries offer access can be found at the bottom of the page, via the "List of participating institutions with fulltext access." link.

 How do I search for print journals and where do I get them?

 Print journals are on the 2nd floor of the main library, classified by subject category, and are not usually available for loan.
 Current issues can be found in the reading room on the left.
 Bound journal volumes are classified by subject categories and shelf marks, and volumes in the open access reading room date back to 1991 (exceptions: ARC and BAU to 1971, and DAT to 2001).
-All other journals are in the closed stacks and need to be requested in advance, online on CatalogPlus or from the stack requests desk on the first floor.
+All other journals are in the closed stacks and need to be requested in advance, online on CatalogPlus or at the circulation desk on the ground floor.
 You can only use these collections in the library.